 As mentioned earlier, the big O is what really defines the effects of not having sex.
 Floliving.com says they can cure migraines, increase well-being, encourage relaxation and support healthy levels of estrogen.

 While we can’t always predict how individuals will react to abstinence, scientists can define what our bodies will be missing out on when we give up mind-blowing intimacy.

 Cancelling out the effects of not having sex

-Masturbation doesn’t replace emotional connection or satisfy our cravings for one-on-one bonding (unless you’re in love with a sex toy).
-Yet, self-pleasure can quicken our ability to come – and as we now know, orgasms are key.
+Self-pleasure doesn’t replace emotional connection or satisfy our cravings for one-on-one bonding (unless you’re in love with a sex toy).
+Yet, self-pleasure can quicken our ability to come – and as we now know, this is key.

 As the Pussycat Dolls sang: “I don’t need a man to make it happen”.
 If you’re single and wanting to remain sensual, you’re pretty much spoilt for choice.
-Besides endless online porn and numerous sex toys, websites like Dipsea offer audio porn targeted at women, and there’s always erotic literature.
+From erotic literature to online videos and numerous toys.

 If you’ve lost your libido, NHS recommend several solutions.
 The first: try to pinpoint what’s wrong.
 Does the problem involve boredom in a relationship, physical pain during sex, exhaustion, pregnancy, medication, depression?
 Speaking to a GP or psychosexual therapist could help.
 Sometimes, a lack of sexual desire revolves around our own self-confidence.
-If I’m feeling bloated and covered in angry, painful spots, the last thing I want to do is strip bare and fuck.
+If I’m feeling bloated and covered in angry, painful spots, the last thing I want to do is have sex.

 Simple self-care: exfoliating, nail painting, exercising and eating more nutrients, can impact how we feel and likely get us in the mood.